A fan’s guide – the club from early doors to today

-Twice promoted to the Football League, most recently in 2016, Cheltenham Town have been based at their Whaddon Road ground since 1932.
+Twice promoted to the Football League, most recently in 2016, Cheltenham Town have also twice been promoted to the third tier, most recently in 2021.

-During that time, the Robins spent 50 straight years in the Southern League, and ten in the Conference/National including the recent one-season blip and rebound.
+Based at their Whaddon Road ground since 1932, the Robins initially spent 50 straight years in the Southern League, and ten in the Conference/National including the one-season blip and rebound in 2015-16.

 Founded in 1887, Cheltenham had links to the local cricket club, players dedicating their summers to Gloucestershire.
 One full-back of note was Philip Bach, a member of the great Sunderland team of the 1890s, who made his only England appearance at Roker Park in 1899.
 Towards the end of his career, Bach moved to Cheltenham to start up in the hotel trade and ran out for the local club.

 Winning the Gloucester County Cup on numerous occasions, Cheltenham didn’t step up a gear until turning professional in the 1930s.
 This coincided with the move from nearby recreation grounds to Whaddon Road, taking a nickname and adopting red shirts.

 An FA Cup tie with Blackpool in January 1934 also stands out, the game moved to the Athletics Grounds and attracting a crowd of 10,000.
 Cheltenham lost to the Second Division side 3-1.

 Looking on that day was Cheltenham-born Tim Ward, arguably the greatest player the town has produced, then in the youth team but later to play more than 200 times for Derby County and win two England caps on the right wing.
 The man Brian Clough replaced at the Baseball Ground as Derby manager, Ward had already laid in place many of his title-winning players.